brunonevado/cleanfasta2/README.md

 -include: whether to include (set to 1) or exclude (set to 0) the features in GFF.
 -feature: name of features to include or exclude (by default will include/exclude all features in gff).
 -mergeCDS: use in conjunction with gff and CDS regions.
 Will complement/reverse and place in frame each CDS, and output all CDS (in each window if selected).
 Ignores missingness filter.
--perFeature: use in conjunction with gff, will output missingness and nucleotide diversity per sample and per feature (same order as in gff; only available with stats output).
+-perFeature: use in conjunction with gff.
+With stats output will write missingness and nucleotide diversity per sample and per feature (same order as in gff).
+With fasta output will write 1 fasta file per feature (named outfile.featureX.fas, where X is position of feature in GFF file).

 NOTES: 1.
 Only reads desinterleaved fasta format